Putham Pudhu Kaalai: Ilamai Idho Idho

-It's a breezy love between two senior citizens.
+A love between two senior citizens.

 Rajeev (Jayaram), a widower, lives in a big apartment all alone.
-Just before the Indian Government announces a lockdown in India, his girlfriend Lakshmi (Urvashi), arrives at his home to spend a few days with him.
+Just before the government announces a lockdown in India, his girlfriend, Lakshmi (Urvashi), arrives at his home to spend a few days with him.
 They catch up and spend more time together when the lockdown is announced.
-Their respective children, unaware of their relationship, are worried about their safety during the pandemic while they get to know each other better like a young couple (Kalidas Jayaram/ Kalyani Priyadarshan).
-One day during a petty argument between the couple, Rajeev's daughter and son-in-law show up unannounced to check up on him.
+Their respective children, unaware of their relationship, are worried about their safety during the pandemic while they get to know each other better, like a young couple (Kalidas Jayaram/ Kalyani Priyadarshan).
+One day, during a petty argument between the couple, Rajeev's daughter and son-in-law show up unannounced to check up on him.
 Lakshmi hides in a closet and witnesses Rajeev and his daughter sharing a warm moment together.
-When Rajeev finally manages to get rid of his daughter and son-in-law, the couple realize that they were both at fault for getting mad over something petty.
+When Rajeev finally manages to get rid of his daughter and son-in-law, the couple realizes that they were both at fault for getting mad over something petty.
 Their bond grows deeper, and they express concern over how their kids will react to their relationship.
 The film ends with the couple taking the leap to introduce each other to their children over a video call.

 Avarum Naanum – Avalum Naanum

 It is a building of a bond between an elderly man (M. S. Bhaskar) and his estranged granddaughter (Ritu Varma).
-It is very beautiful, as they get past the differences between them and understand each other better.
+They get past the differences between them and begin to understand each other.

 The grandfather is a retired scientist and living alone.
 His granddaughter Khanna, who works in the IT industry, comes to take care of her grandfather on the insistence of her father.
 Initially, Khanna is not happy with her grandfather as he did not accept her mother.
 Once Khanna starts spending time with her grandfather, she understands the reason for his anger (he wanted her mother to continue her singing as he considered her voice to be divine, but her mother chose to get married and discontinue singing due to her husband's insistence, thus causing the estrangement) and decides to visit her grandfather's house regularly.